madetech/blog/posts/stylesheet_modularity.md

 .primary_navigation {
   .secondary_navigation {}
 }
 ```

 ### Why

-Easier to reason about where styles come from if all responsible styles are
+It is easier to reason about where styles come from if all responsible styles are
 defined in one file.
+You can often tie yourself in knots when BEM modules become
+concerned with one another.
+This also breaks the first rule.

 ### Notable exceptions